 16 others bought this course in the last 24 hours!

-The Mental Health Care Training – MCA & DOLS course is an accredited training program for healthcare and social care professionals, equipping them with the skills and practical knowledge to protect the welfare and rights of individuals who lack mental capacity.
+The Mental Health Care Training Course is an accredited training program for healthcare and social care professionals, equipping them with the skills and practical knowledge to protect the welfare and rights of individuals who lack mental capacity.
 It includes step-by-step training and guidance for assessing mental capacity and essential information on best-interest decision-making.

 You will learn who exactly is affected by this legislation, how to safeguard individuals who lack capacity from neglect and abuse, the difference between the liberty protection safeguards and the deprivation of liberty safeguards, plus much more.
 By the end of this course, you will have an excellent understanding of your legal responsibilities, as well as how to make an application if an individual is being deprived of their liberty.

-This MCA training course is ideal for anyone who aspires to work in or currently works in the health care sector, which includes:
+This Mental Health Care Training Course is ideal for anyone who aspires to work in or currently works in the health care sector, which includes:

 - Registered Mental Health Nurse